Recollements induced by left Frobenius pairs: Left Frobenius pairs and comma categories

+In this section, we construct (strong) left Frobenius pairs in the comma category $(T\downarrow \mathscr{A})$ from (strong) left Frobenius pairs in abelian categories $\mathscr{A}$ and $\mathscr{B}$, which contains Theorem \ref{thm:1.1} in the introduction.

-Recall from the introduction that $\mathrm{L}_{n}T$ is the \emph{nth left derived functor} of $T$ for any integer $n\geq 1$.
+We assume that $\mathcal{W}$ and $\mathcal{X}$ are two subcategories of $\mathscr{A}$, and $\mathcal{V}$ and $\mathcal{Y}$ are two subcategories of $\mathscr{B}.$ Recall from the introduction that $\mathrm{L}_{n}T$ is the \emph{nth left derived functor} of $T$ for any integer $n\geq 1$.
 The following Ext formulas for comma categories are essentially taken from \cite{FGR}.
 They were also proved in a much more general context by \cite[Corollary 4.2]{B2000}.